TestRunnerSRL/OoT-Randomizer-Wiki/FAQ---Broken-Seed.md

 #### Reach Volvagia without Hammer
 * With Hover Boots equipped, it's a simple matter of floating over to the boss door.
 That said, you'll need the Hammer to actually _do_ anything in there.

+### Water Temple:
+#### Boss Key chest without Bombs or Goron's Bracelet
+* Use the Hover Boots to reach the chest.
+#### Getting past the gate without Longshot
+* After shooting the eye switch, crossing the gap with Hover Boots will get you past the gate before it closes.
+#### Center room's Gold Skulltula without Longshot
+* Cast Farore's Wind inside the center room.
+Raise the water to its highest level and return to the warp point.
+Swim to the surface to reach the Gold Skulltula.
+#### I can't raise the water level
+* With the water level lowered, jump down to the second level of the central structure.
+Use the Hookshot to climb onto the top level.
+With a well-spaced rolling jump you should be able to reach the ledge where you can raise the water to its highest level.

 ### Shadow Temple:
 #### Spike floor room without Longshot
 * Backflip onto the chest spawned in the middle of the room.
 From there you can use the Hookshot to reach the upper ledge.
+#### Reach the boat without Goron's Bracelet
+* You can bypass pushing the large block by shooting the ladder with a Hookshot.
+#### Reach Bongo Bongo without the Fairy Bow
+* Play the Scarecrow's Song to summon Pierre.
+Shoot his face with the Longshot to get to the other side.

 ### Spirit Temple:
 #### Lower metal bridge on child side without Boomerang
 * You can hit the crystal switch with a well-timed Bombchu placement in the opposite direction.
 Hopefully you'll hit it, or you'll have to go out and buy more Bombchus.
+#### Map chest without Din's Fire or Magic
+* Child Link is perfectly capable of lighting the torches using only a Deku Stick.
+#### Collect all the silver rupees in the boulder room without Hover Boots
+* You can reach the floating rupee by jumping into the boulder with a jump slash.
+#### Silver Guantlets chest from adult side using Longshot
+* With a Longshot, shoot the chest opposite from the Mirror Shield chest to gain access to its contents and the end of child-side.

 ### Gerudo Training Grounds:
 #### Lava room without Longshot